-Spectroscopy and Magnetism: We are using dopant-ion-specific analytical and electronic structural spectroscopic probes to explore the physical properties of DMS nanocrystals and thin films.
-Techniques include electronic absorption, magnetic circular dichroism (MCD), resonance Raman, X-ray absorption, photocurrent, and electron paramagnetic resonance (EPR) spectroscopies and magnetic susceptibility.
-Magneto-optical spectroscopies are used to measure excitonic Zeeman splittings of DMSs, from which information about carrier-dopant magnetic exchange can be determined.
-These spectroscopic studies are supplemented by theoretical ligand-field and other electronic structure analyses.
+Spectroscopy and Magnetism: We are using a wide array of analytical and spectroscopic probes to explore the physical properties of semiconductor nanocrystals and thin films.
+Techniques include electronic absorption, photoluminescence, magnetic circular dichroism (MCD), magneto-luminescence (MCPL), X-ray absorption, photoconductivity, and electron paramagnetic resonance (EPR) spectroscopies, as well as magnetic susceptibility.
+These physical studies are supplemented by theoretical electronic structure analyses.

 Want to learn more?
 Check out the publications page.